azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![Receive Computer Vision URL and Key](./images/CVKeyURL.png)

-As we're dealing with images, we need a few Python packages to help with this:
+As we're dealing with images, we need a few Python packages to help with this.
+Go ahead and copy the code into a new Cell in your `CognitiveServices.ipynb` Notebook.

 ```python
 import requests, json, time